Soy and Endometriosis: Myths, Risks, and Health Benefits of Soy Foods for Symptom Relief

 Endometriosis Soy Solutions: Organic and Fermented Soy for Endometriosis

-Today, the art of fermenting soybeans is nearly gone, with most of the soy we eat quickly prepared with the anti-nutrients in-tact.
+Today, the art of fermenting soybeans is also nearly gone, with most of the soy we eat quickly prepared with the anti-nutrients in-tact.
 Not only that, but the majority is sprayed with toxic herbicides!
 Non-organic soy milk, soy cheeses, soy sauce (no longer fermented), soy burgers, soy protein, and quick-prepared tofu.
 None of these cheap soy products (on the average shelf) are fermented, all of them have herbicide residues.

 These fundamentals, when taken together, can turn an inflammation-provoking and nutrient-robbing food into something entirely different - a food full of flavor, nutrients, and beneficial isoflavones.